Graph Neural Network Predictions of Carbon 1s Binding Energies with Near-Experimental Accuracy: Abstract

 \section{Abstract}

-Graph neural network architectures are advantageous for predicting core-electron binding energies which depend on local bond environment effects, as the number of message passing layers defines the topological (bond) radius of the model's receptive field.
-This provides an interpretable connection between the model's architecture and the definition of locality in the considered environment.
+Graph neural networks are promising architectures for fast, accurate and transferable predictions of core-electron binding energies, which depend on the local bond environment.
 Here we present a graph neural network model for predicting carbon 1$s$ core-electron binding energies in organic molecules.
 The model is trained with multiconfiguration pair-density functional theory on 8637 carbon atoms in 2116 molecules with 4-16 atoms and evaluated against 570 experimental values in 113 different molecules containing 3-45 atoms.
 Previous work benchmarked a mean absolute error of 0.27 eV to experiment for the training data level of theory [J. Phys.
 Chem.
-A 2025, 129, 36, 8419–8431] and the present model demonstrates an experimental evaluation error of 0.33 eV with good size transferability to larger systems.
-By examining the effect of the number of message passing layers on the performance, we show that two chemically informed node features, the atomic binding energy and environment electronegativity, encode molecule-specific information when normalized across the graph and capture beyond nearest-neighbor environment effects outside the receptive field.
+A 2025, 129, 36, 8419–8431] and the present model demonstrates an experimental evaluation error of 0.33 eV with good size transferability to larger organic molecules.
+An equivariant graph neural network is benchmarked against its rotationally invariant analogue and a model comprised of the smooth overlap of atomic positions descriptors and kernel ridge regression for training data efficiency and stability to non-equilibrium geometries absent from the training data.
+All models show good training data efficiency and the graph based models have improved transferability to non-equilibrium geometries.
+The use of chemically informed, graph-normalized node features reduces the graph neural network's dependence on message-passing depth.
 A case study on the 45 atom avobenzone tautomers demonstrates the model's ability for instant and precise analysis of complex molecules.
-Finally, the model's E(3)-equivariance is shown to out-perform an invariant model on non-equilibrium geometries from a methanol C-O bond stretch.
 The software and data are provided by the open-source AugerNet package at https://doi.org/10.5281/zenodo.19689244.